Decatur man sentenced to life in prison in death of 16-year-old girlfriend - NewsBreak

 DECATUR, Ala.
 (WHNT) — A Decatur man who pleaded guilty to killing his girlfriend in 2019 received a life sentence during his hearing at the Morgan County Courthouse Wednesday morning.

 Bernandino Matias confessed to killing his girlfriend of 3 years , 16-year-old Tania Rico in her apartment in 2019.
-Rico’s family said she would have graduated from Austin High School this year.Union Grove woman lead authorities on a chase in stolen truck and trailer
+Rico’s family said she would have graduated from Austin High School this year.Eufaula man arrested on multiple drug charges

 Matias entered a blind plea in November 2021.